 Provisional Patent Drawings: Everything You Need to Know

-Provisional patent drawings are illustrations of your invention which help describe how the invention is put together and how it works.8 min read
+Provisional patent drawings are illustrations of your invention which help describe how the invention is put together and how it works.9 min read

 Provisional patent drawings are illustrations of your invention which help describe how the invention is put together and how it works.
-These drawings are submitted as a part of your application to insure the invention is sufficiently clear and detailed to provide future patent protection.
+These drawings are submitted as a part of your application to ensure the invention is clearly detailed to provide future patent protection.

 Patent Drawings and Invention Illustrations

 Patent drawings must show each feature described in the application.
-They typically contain exploded view with reference numerals to show how all the pieces fit together and refer the viewer to the description section of the patent application for a detailed explanation of the various parts.
-This exploded view also makes it easier to the patent attorney to explain in detail each step followed in making the invention.
+They typically contain exploded views with reference numerals to show how all the pieces fit together and refer the viewer to the description section of the patent application for a detailed explanation of the various parts.
+This exploded view also makes it easier for the patent attorney to explain, in detail, each step followed in making the invention.